chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 1. Navigate to the **Chef Automate** menu.
 2. Select the **Automate Instances** module.
-3. Click the **Submit** button to create a new Automate instance.
+3. Click the **New** button to create a new Automate instance.
 4. Enter the following details:

    - Name: a unique name for the integration.
-   - URL: URL of the Chef Automate instance.
+   - Instance URL: URL of the Chef Automate instance.
-   - Chef automate API token: an API token generated for Chef Automate with data-feed-service authorization.
+   - Chef Automate API token: an API token generated for Chef Automate with data-feed-service authorization.
    - ServiceNow user: a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
    - ServiceNow password: password of the ServiceNow user.